MartinPetkov/GCTF2021BeginnersQuestWriteups/8-misc-hide-and-seek/README.md

 So the flag must be hidden in the image somehow.

-There's nothing of note from exiftool
+There's nothing of note from exiftool:

 ```sh
 $ exiftool hideandseek.png